 The pricing is also relatively high.

-Languages Offered: MosaLingua provides 5 European languages — English, Italian, French, German, and Spanish for different levels.
+Languages Offered: MosaLingua offers five European languages—English, Italian, French, German, and Spanish—at different levels.

 10. Mondly